 Online and print – or more accurately offline (think radio, word of mouth, and TV to consider the whole spectrum) can’t be thought of as separate channels that achieve the same results.
 Each has it’s own merits depending on your target audience.

 The Office for National Statistics (ONS) releases annual data on internet usage in the UK and internet users.
-The last report (May 2015) still showed that 11% of adults (5.9million) had NEVER USED the internet.
+Reports from January to March 2017 showed that 9% of adults had NEVER USED the internet.
 Predictably, 99% of adults aged between 16 and 24 consistently showed the highest rates of use of the internet.
-Internet usage is lower is adults aged 75 and over but only half of those adults who have never used the internet are aged 75 and over.
-Marketing offline therefore, is the only way to reach a large amount of customers.
+Internet usage is lower is adults aged 75 and over, with 59% of them not using the internet.
+Marketing offline therefore, is a great way to reach a large amount of customers that you wouldn’t have access to if you only advertise online.

 Clearly, even if your business has a mature audience online activity can not be ignored but you will need to understand their offline media consumption also.
 Online and offline marketing need to work together to maximize your customer base.